biomedepi/epilepsy_data_challenge/README.md

 - metadata

   Metadata file with only a description required for the submitted code to run.
 This file should not be changed and it has to be included in the submission bundle.

-In this repository, we include a starter pack containing the templates of the mandatory files ('starter_pack/').
-Additionally, we included an example submission bundle with one of the benchmark models published in the [dataset paper]() ('submission_example.zip).
-Participants are required to submit the files as .zip , similar to the example.